 The main sea wall was constructed in 1959.
 It is comprised of two walls joined by concrete beams and stone.
-Work is currently being undertaken by Royal Haskoning to review the division of Flood Zones 1, 2 and 3 in this area taking account of hydraulic modelling produced by a two dimensional flow modelling technique (TuFlow) as shown in figure 3.6c
+Work has rbeing undertaken by Royal Haskoning to review the division of Flood Zones 1, 2 and 3 in this area taking account of hydraulic modelling produced by a two dimensional flow modelling technique (TuFlow) as shown in figure 3.8.